Born Preston, April 5, 1922; Died 2014.

-Another, slightly more unusual, admirer was Bobby Moore.
-When selecting the players for an imaginary England side from the players he had played with during his career Moore solved the problem of who to play as the third member of his attack by selecting Tom Finney.
-Moore then went on to explain, in Jeff Powell's book The Life and Times of a Sporting Hero, how he had played with Finney on an FA tour of Australasia in 1961.
+Another, slightly more surprising, admirer was Bobby Moore.
+When selecting the players for an imaginary England side from those he had played with during his career Moore solved the problem of who to play as the third member of his attack by selecting Tom Finney.
+Moore then went on to explain, in Jeff Powell’s book The Life and Times of a Sporting Hero, how he had played with Finney on an FA tour of Australasia in 1961.

 “Tom had been one of the giants of the game when I was a boy and had hung up his boots at Preston eighteen months before.
 As a brash young lad I couldn’t understand all the fuss about bringing the old chap out of retirement on that tour.
 Then we kicked off.
 It was as if Tom had never been away.
 That lovely, easy control of the ball, the appreciation of the game, the finishing, much of the change of pace, it just unfolded in front of me.
 I’d never played with a winger like that and I never would.
 I was amazed by Tom Finney.
 He remains the last great England winger.”